 I’ll be detailing each option and attraction available at Ausable Chasm shortly.

 What is the Ausable Chasm?

-Here is the location of it:
+Here is a map view of where you’ll find it:

-5) Try the rafting experience at Ausable Chasm (It’s very fun).
+2) Try the rafting experience at Ausable Chasm (It’s very fun).

 If you Google any images of the Ausable Chasm, odds are you’ll see what I’m about to show you.
 You’re going to be taking a 15-20 minute raft ride that stretches for about 1/2 a mile.
 While it is short, it is going to take you straight through the chasm itself.

 If you’ve never done rafting before, I wouldn’t worry.
 It’s not dangerous and when I did it, it was also my first time rafting.

 The ride itself will be calm most of the time and there is a short area where you will go through a pretty bumpy river ride.
 I would not recommend you take any expensive equipment here unless you have gear to store it.
 The photos I took below were with a GoPro camera:

 I want to make a quick note about the picture with the bridge 100 feet high.
 We were told by our tour guide on the raft (you have to go with one if you’re going rafting) that when Hurricane Irene hit a few years ago (New Yorkers will remember), that the water and flooding was so catastrophic in this area that the level of the water was raised so high in this area that it was only 10 feet under the bridge!